TTK4130/ttk4130.github.io/docs/animation.rst

 `Pythreejs <https://pythreejs.readthedocs.io/en/stable/>`_ is a Jupyter widgets based notebook extension (library made specifically for Jupyter notebooks) that makes it possible to use some of the capabilities of the widely popular 3D animation framework `threejs <https://threejs.org>`_.
 From the name you probably figured out that threejs is written in Javascript.
-Since we use Python in this course we'll introduce threejs through pythreejs first, and then take a look at threejs.
-In this section we'll go through a simple example using pythreejs.
+Since we use Python in this course we will introduce threejs through pythreejs first, and then take a look at threejs.
+In this section we go through a simple example using pythreejs.
 We'll introduce concepts such as *scenes*, *cameras* and much more.

 Example: Pendulum-cart
 -------------------------

-The example system we'll be animating is a cart pendulum with a mass or bob attached at the end, as shown in :ref:`fig:pendulum_w_cart` :cite:`gros2011`).
-We'll ignore collision and friction forces for now.
+The example system we will be animating is a cart pendulum with a mass or bob attached at the end, as shown in :ref:`fig:pendulum_w_cart` :cite:`gros2011`).
+We will ignore collision and friction forces for now.

 .. _fig:pendulum_w_cart: